Cost of Living in Charlotte, NC [2025]

 Charlotte's restaurant scene has quietly earned a reputation for itself.
 Its chefs frequently make the Short List of Beard award nominees in the who's who of talent.
 Of course, you can also eat on the cheap and cook at home instead.

-According to the MIT living wage estimates, a single adult that cooks their meals (including snacks) at home will spend around $3,351 per year on food.
+According to the MIT living wage estimates, a single adult that cooks their meals (including snacks) at home will spend around $4,388 per year on food.
+For two working adults and two kids, your costs go up to $12,896 a year.

 How Much Is Healthcare in Charlotte?